AAghaei/gfbio-ontology/README.md

 # Intro

-This is the repository of the GFBio-ontology.
-It is an application ontology which is aiming to describing the essence of biological data to allow for an improved annotation and discovery.
-The ontology is based on prior work in the Essential Annotation Schema for Ecology [EASE](https://github.com/cpfaff/ease).
+This is the repository which hosts the development of the GFBio-ontology and some directly associated standards and tools.
+The ontology aims to be an application ontology which supports GFBio system components with the annotation of data and their discovery.
+The ontology is influenced on prior work from the Essential Annotation Schema for Ecology ([EASE](https://github.com/cpfaff/ease)).
-The schema serves as a basis for the vocabulary in the ontology.

 # The core and coverage of the ontology

-At the core the ontology covers the description of biological search objects.
-If allows for a clear and precise annotation along essential aspects in biology.
-The overall vocabulary revolves around several topics or categories which are detailed with their relations in the diagram below.
+The ontology evolves around a simple core which covers the description of biological search objects.
+The object is characterized by references (general metadata) and context (biological context).
+While the context part already covers many relevant concepts it also allows a structured and flexible extension in the future (See also diagramm below).

 ### Core concepts diagram